-Parent meeting (could be conducted in season after a training/game

-As mentioned, the families can help you navigate the season successfully.
-Everyone wants what is best for the children and working together can help make your role as the coach easier.
-Host a parent meeting early in the season to allow the families to put a face to your name.
-This could be done inperson or on a video call, which may allow you to have an accompanying presentation.
+• Parent meeting (could be conducted in season after a training/game As mentioned, the families of your players can help you navigate the season successfully.
+Everyone wants what is best for the players and working together can help make your role as the coach easier.
+Host a parent meeting early in the season to allow the players' families to put a face to your name.
+This could be done in-person or on a video call, which may allow you to have an accompanying presentation.
 Regardless of the setting, this would also be a good setting to reiterate what your expectations are from the families in terms of communication and field any questions families may have about the upcoming year.